risckaust/risc-documentations/docs/source/1-quadcopter-assembly.rst

 * Soldering, if not, please refer to basic skill `video <https://www.youtube.com/watch?v=BLfXXRfRIzY>`_.

 * Basic knowledge about LiPo batteries.
 Answer the following questions.
-You may read this `article <https://rogershobbycenter.com/lipoguide/>`_.
+You may read `this article <https://rogershobbycenter.com/lipoguide/>`_.

   - What do 3s, 4s mean?
   - What does 20c mean?
   - What does 1400mAh mean?
   - What are the parameters of your battery?
   - How to charge LiPo battery?
-How to measure it voltage using meter?
+How to measure it voltage using battery meter?
-  - What’s the minimum voltage to use a LiPo on the quad
+  - What’s the minimum voltage to use a LiPo on the quadcopter?

 * Basic knowledge about motors.
 Answer the following questions.
-You may refer to this `article <https://www.dronetrest.com/t/brushless-motors-how-they-work-and-what-the-numbers-mean/564>`_.
+You may refer to `this article <https://www.dronetrest.com/t/brushless-motors-how-they-work-and-what-the-numbers-mean/564>`_.

   + Different types of motors.
-We are using brushless motor for quads.
+We are using brushless motor for quadcopters.
   + What does KV2200 means?
 What will be changed if KV number grows?
   + What are the parameters of your motors?